Mungert69/FreeNetworkMonitorBlog/content/posts/MetasploitAutomationViaNaturalLanguageCommands.md

 Conclusion: Security Testing Made Effortless

-With Free Network Monitor Assistant, penetration testing is as easy as having a conversation.
+With Quantum Ready Monitor Assistant, penetration testing is as easy as having a conversation.
 The assistant handles agent selection, formulates expert Metasploit requests, and translates technical results into plain language—all with no scripting required.

 Give it a try: ask, “Test my web server for vulnerabilities,” and experience a new era of automated, accessible penetration testing!